A guide to makeup brushes construction, including the parts of a brush and what the bristles are made from.

 |Ethos||Cruelty free.
 No protein element, so vegan friendly.||Animal treatment issues.|

-|Bristles Made From||Man-made materials like nylon, polyester||Animal hair from squirrels, goats, horses, badgers and weasels|
+|Bristles Made From||Man-made materials like nylon and polyester.||Animal hair from squirrels, goats, horses, badgers and weasels.|

 What Do We Prefer?

-As well as the other advantages we feel that today’s synthetic brushes have over animal hair in terms of reliability, durability and hygiene, we simply cannot ignore the cruelty involved in obtaining hair from animals just to make makeup brushes.
-Yes we are biased towards synthetics and don’t like cruelty.
+As well as the other advantages we feel that today’s synthetic brushes have over animal hair in terms of reliability, durability and hygiene, we cannot ignore the cruelty involved in obtaining hair from animals – just to make makeup brushes.
+Yes, we are biased towards synthetics and don’t like cruelty.